 Students completing the transfer program in economics at John Wood Community College typically choose to attend a four-year college or university to complete their bachelor's degree and possibly pursue advanced degrees.
 For more information, contact a JWCC advisor.

-Associate in Science Degree (Transfer) Area of Concentration Courses
+Associate in Science Degree (Transfer)

 Any student declaring an Area of Concentration must take all courses from the list below.